ypark9/how.wtf/content/blog/2023-04-23-The-Imposter-Not-Imposter-Syndrome-in-Software-Developers.md

 - They're always asking for help: While it's normal for developers to ask for help from time to time, an imposter will constantly need assistance with even the most basic tasks.
 They may also struggle to explain what they're working on or how they plan to fix an issue.

-- They don't know basic coding concepts: An imposter may not understand the difference between a function and a method or have trouble writing simple if/else statements.
+- They don't know basic coding concepts: An imposter may not understand the difference between a function and a method or have trouble understanding the fundamentals of object-oriented programming.

 - They're always behind schedule: Because they don't know what they're doing, an imposter will often take much longer to complete tasks than the rest of the team.

 - They make excuses: When an imposter is caught not knowing something, they may try to deflect by blaming someone else or making excuses for why they don't know something.

 - They are actually not doing development work: An imposter may not be doing any actual development work at all.
-They may be spending their time doing other things, like playing PM, or they may be doing something completely unrelated to development (e.g. writing documentation)
+They may be spending their time doing other things, like playing Product Manager role, or they may be doing something completely unrelated to development (e.g. writing documentation)

 - The worst part is, they don't know they're an imposter: An imposter may not realize that they don't know what they're doing.
 They may think they're doing a good job, but in reality, they're just getting by.